Managing and Maintaining open spaces, events and transport

 There is a useful information leaflet available containing other points of contact at South Gloucestershire Council.

 Consultations can come in many forms, like the Downend & Bromley Heath Community Plan which was published in 2012 following extensive consultation with residents.
 This was intended to provide a course of action for the future.
 Whilst a lot of the issues have now been successfully addressed, others will take more time.
 The Community Plan team handed over the Plan to the Parish Council in 2015.
 The issues identified remain very much alive and the Plan itself will continue to evolve and develop.
-Our current schedule of activity can be viewed in our Business Plan.

 D&BH PC will continue to undertake more general consultations in the future, in an attempt to match what we have with what is needed in the area.